suomitek/suomitek-appboard/docs/architecture/design-proposals/dashboard/deployment-improvements.md

 ## Development

 The amount of code/time required to implement this feature is considerably high.
 To avoid large PRs or temporary branches, we suggest to incrementaly implement this feature, merging changes on `master` but protecting the current status using a feature flag.
 If the feature flag is disabled (default behavior), the current deployment and upgrade form will be shown.
 For developers (or anyone that wants to test the feature), we will enable this flag to activate the new form.
-We can store this flag in the Kubeapps ConfigMap.
+We can store this flag in the Suomitek-appboard ConfigMap.
 Once the feature is finished, this flag will be removed from the configuration, enabling the feature for everyone.

 ## Task definition